carbon-language/carbon-lang/docs/design/README.md

 > References: [Classes](classes.md)

-Classes are a way for users to define their own data strutures or named product types.
+`class`es are a way for users to define their own data strutures or named product types.

 For example: